honeycombio/beeline-go/README.md

 ## Contributions

-Features, bug fixes and other changes to libhoney are gladly accepted.
+Features, bug fixes and other changes to `beeline-go` are gladly accepted.
 Please open issues or a pull request with your change.
 Remember to add your name to the CONTRIBUTORS file!